OchiaiNao/Predicting-urban-expansion-using-conditional-GAN-and-nighttime-light/README.md

 Use the binary masks to add predictions on the original image.

 ### [Extracting Motion and Appearance via Inter-Frame Attention for Efficient Video Frame Interpolation] (https://github.com/MCG-NJU/EMA-VFI)
+Use the pre-trained model from Zhang, et al.'s research to generate predictions within some time intervals.